 Renovating or Remodeling?
 Use Wall Heaters

-Increase valuable floor space, everywhere
+Increase valuable floor space, everywhere!

 An ideal pick for bathroom renovations

-Smaller, faster and smarter - and not too loud
+Smaller, faster and smarter - and quiet

 Cadet wall heaters use quiet fans to provide quick heat and energy efficient comfort.
 If you're wondering whether our wall heaters are loud, we think you'll be pleasantly surprised with how quiet and quickly they work.
-Check out our Energy Plus, Com-Pak and Com-Pak Bath heaters for your Spring renovation.
+Check out our Energy Plus, Com-Pak and Com-Pak Bath heaters for your renovation.
 At only 9” wide x 12” high, you’ll barely need to consider their size when designing your updated space!

 It’s a common mistake to grab a 120-volt electric heater when most homes use 240 volts.
 The wires look exactly the same, black and white.
 Hooking up the wrong voltage will zap your heater if it’s only 120 volts.
 If you aren’t sure what you need, it’s always best to hire a professional, or call and speak with one of our technical service reps.
 They are very knowledgeable.